Joseph Unwin

 Joseph Henry Unwin (September 15, 1892 – January 4, 1987) was a politician from Alberta, Canada.
 He served in the Legislative Assembly of Alberta from 1935 to 1940 as a member of the Social Credit Party.

 1935 election

 Unwin ran in the 1935 Alberta general election as the Social Credit candidate in the electoral district of Edson.
 He defeated incumbent Labor Party member Christopher Pattinson and Liberal candidate J.S.
 Cowper.

 The Alternative Voting system was in use to ensure majority representation.
 No candidate received majority on the First Count in the three-way race.
-The elimination of third place Labour candidate Chris Pattinson meant that about 700 votes were exhausted as they did not bear any back-up preferences.
+The elimination of third place Labour candidate and incumbent MLA Chris Pattinson meant that about 700 votes were exhausted as they did not bear any back-up preferences.
 Unwin then was found to have a majority of votes still in play to win the seat.

 Unwin's party formed the provincial government and he served as a backbencher in the Legislative Assembly.